Dan Lauria

-Daniel Lauria (b.
-12 April 1947) is an American actor, who played the role of Jack Arnold in The Wonder Years (1988–1993), Jack Sullivan on Sullivan and Son (2012–2014), and Al Luongo on Pitch (2016–2017).
+Daniel Joseph Lauria (born April 12, 1947) is an American actor, who played the role of Jack Arnold in The Wonder Years (1988–1993), Jack Sullivan on Sullivan & Son (2012–2014), and Al Luongo on Pitch (2016–2017).

 Early life

-Lauria graduated from Southern Connecticut State University in 1970.
-A Vietnam War veteran, Lauria served as an officer in the United States Marine Corps from 1970–73; he served at the same stage in his life that Jack Arnold, his character in The Wonder Years, did during the Korean War.
-In Vietnam, he served as a platoon commander at An Loc near the Cambodian border.
-He got his start in acting while attending Southern Connecticut State University in New Haven, Connecticut, on a football scholarship.
+Born in Brooklyn, New York, Lauria spent his formative years on the South Shore of Long Island, specifically Suffolk County in the village of Lindenhurst; there, he attended Lindenhurst High School, graduating in 1965.
+He graduated from Southern Connecticut State University in 1970.
+A Vietnam War veteran, Lauria served as an officer in the United States Marine Corps from 1970–73.

 Career

 Lauria's early appearances included roles in episodes of Scarecrow and Mrs. King, Hunter, Growing Pains, L.A.
 Law and Cagney & Lacey, as well as the films Stakeout (1987) and Another Stakeout (1993).

 Lauria is best known for his portrayal of Jack Arnold, the stern, but loving, money-conscious father on the TV series The Wonder Years, which ran from 1988 to 1993.
 He also played Commanding Officer, USA in 1996's Independence Day and NASA Administrator James Webb in the 1998 TV miniseries From the Earth to the Moon.
 He has also appeared in a 1997 episode of Boy Meets World, starring Ben Savage, the younger brother of Fred Savage, Lauria's on-screen son in The Wonder Years.
 He appeared as Coach Hamstrung in The Three Stooges N.Y.U.K. on AMC in 2000.
 More recently he has appeared as Police Commissioner Eustace Dolan in The Spirit (2008).

 Lauria appeared on stage in New York in the summer of 2006 in an off-Broadway production of A Stone Carver by William Mastrosimone with Jim Iorio and Elizabeth Rossa.
 He also had a small role in a season two episode of Army Wives, as well as a season one episode of The Mentalist.
 In 2009, Lauria has appeared as General Lee Whitworth, M.D. in Criminal Minds season 4.
 In late 2009, Lauria returned to the off-Broadway stage, appearing as Jimmy Hoffa in Brian Lee Franklin's Good Bobby, a fictionalized account of Robert F. Kennedy's rise.